The project

 Project assessment process

-The wind farm component of North East Wind is being assessed as a Major Project under the Tasmanian Land Use Planning and Approvals Act 1993.
+The wind project component of North East Wind is being assessed as a Major Project under the Tasmanian Land Use Planning and Approvals Act 1993.
 This involves the establishment of an independent panel, and development of coordinated and robust assessment criteria including land use, heritage, Aboriginal heritage, environmental, threatened species and infrastructure requirements.
 Supporting studies, including environment, noise, visual, cultural heritage and social assessments will be undertaken to inform the design of the project.

 At a glance